spotify/threaddump-analyzer/README.md

 * For threads with a method in the top running methods at the start of the page, make a link from the top frame of the full stack back up to the Top Running Methods section.

+* N/A: Accessing iframes isn't possible because of the Javascript security model: Move unit test data from test.html into iframes of test.html and put each unit test data block in its own file, referenced from test.html.